itnann/xai/README.md

 - What small changes in the input could reverse the prediction?
 - Which conditions are most actionable for decision-making?

-This is particularly valuable for non-technical users and planners, because it expresses explanations as “what-if” scenarios.
+This is particularly valuable for non-technical users and planners, because it expresses explanations as intuitive “what-if” scenarios.

 ---